V. Raghavan: Legacy

 On his birth centenary, celebrations were held in August 2008.
 A book Smriti Kusumanjali was released, compiling tributes to him on his 60th birthday from personalities including then-president Dr. S. Radhakrishnan and vice-president V. V. Giri.
+V. Raghavan advised and supervised 22 Ph.D., M.Litt., and non-degree students in their research and publications.
+He remained a life-long mentor for his students from all over the world.
+V. Raghavan and Sarada Raghavan's had two sons and two daughters who are continuing Raghavan's legacy of scholarship and service through contributions of their own to the society, the sciences, and the arts.